xhulio11/GoNews/README.md

 - Donwnload according to your system the [chrome driver](https://googlechromelabs.github.io/chrome-for-testing/)
 - Store it in a specific directory, open the driver

+* It is strongly recommended to install [I still don't care about cookies](https://chromewebstore.google.com/detail/i-still-dont-care-about-c/edibdbjcniadpccecjdfdjjppcpchdlm) extensions
+* to avoid cookies pop ups and receiving their text.

 ## Find Necessary Paths
 In <b>examples</b> folder, 2 python scripts are provided to help you set up the projet easily
 - Windows User